assidion2/AssidionPatches/README.md

 # AssidionPatches

-Contains some patches I've made so far.
+Contains some patches I've made so far (EU only at the moment).
 Currently includes:

+* MagicBounce